Alain-Pascal/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. 3-listfiles

     > This is a script that displays current directory contents in a long format

 5. 4-listmorefiles

+    > This is a script that displays current directory contents, including hidden files (starting with .), in a long format

 6. 5-listfilesdigitonly
 7. 6-firstdirectory
 8. 7-movethatfile